open-edge-platform/edge-microvisor-toolkit-standalone-node/standalone-node/docs/user-guide/get-started-guide.md

 2. **Issues while provisioning the microvisor**

-  If you encounter issues during microvisor provisioning with the EMT boot kit, log in using `chroot` as the root user and check the `/var/log/os-installer.log` file for detailed error messages and troubleshooting information.
+   If you encounter issues during microvisor provisioning with the EMT boot kit, you can login with root username and password using `chroot` to check the `/var/log/os-installer.log` file for detailed error messages and troubleshooting information.

 3. **Installation status banner**